ebeaufay/threedtiles/README.md

 ### Occlusion culling
 Occlusion culling prevents the refinment of data that is hidden by other data, like a wall.
 It can have a big impact on frame-rate and loading speed for interior scenes.

 A word of warning: activating occlusion culling causes an extra render-pass and as such, has an impact on frame-rate.
 It will be most beneficial on interior scenes where most of the data is occluded by walls.
+All the tiles that don't need to be downloaded or drawn will balance out the cost of the extra render pass.

 First, instantiate an OcclusionCullingService: